-Every major river in Alabama, except the Cahaba River, has at least one fish consumption advisory.
+Every major river in Alabama has at least one fish consumption advisory.
 Many Alabamians are unaware of these advisories and their potential impact on their health.

 CALL BEFORE YOU CAST!